Fashion

 Launchmetrics

-Here, Anderson plays with sentiments of the real and the unreal.
+Anderson plays with sentiments of the real and the unreal with an ease.
 His use of florals this season felt reflective of the show space, melting scenography and tactility together so that printed silk looked as though the water was reflecting off of it, or the movement of a skirt mimicked the movement of nature.
-Within these sentiments, was also a grounding in the city.
-Heavy evening coats for a night out worn slouchy like a Parisian woman would, or a great blazer with a worn-in jean for the office.
+Within these sentiments, was also a grounding in the city: heavy evening coats for a night out, worn slouchy like a Parisian woman would, or a great blazer with a worn-in jean for the office.
 Eveningwear was heavy on lace panelling exposing just enough, silk black bows fastened to dresses adding both refinement and interest.
-The relaxed professional woman is flanked by models in party dresses, all mixed up together, just as it appears when you take a stroll on a sunny day through the Jardin Des Tuileries
+The relaxed professional woman was flanked by models in party dresses, all mixed up together—just as it is when you take a stroll on a sunny day through the Jardin Des Tuileries.

 Launchmetrics